Behaviour Policy

 • Fighting;

-• Racist, sexist, homophobic or discriminatory behaviour;
+• Racist, sexist, homophobic, transphobic or discriminatory behaviour;

 • Possession of any prohibited items.
 These are: